-Following the adoption of the Local Plan we've produced new and updated Supplementary Planning Documents which contain advice for people applying for planning permission.
+Following the adoption of the Local Plan we've produced new and updated supplementary planning documents (SPD) These documents contain advice for people applying for planning permission.
 We use these to help us make decisions on planning applications alongside the Local Plan.
 We've recently adopted an update to the design of housing development SPD and a new sustainable construction and climate change adaptation SPD on 27 July 2023.

-You can download the inset maps as pdf documents:
+You can also download the inset maps as PDF documents:

 - Public spaces